Cooperative encoding for secrecy in interference channels: Security for the Gaussian Interference Channel

 \begin{proof} This is a subregion of the $\mathbb{C}^{\textrm{GIC-E}}$, where we use a time sharing random variable satisfying $p(q=1)=\alpha$ and $p(q=2)=1-\alpha$, and utilize the random variables $S_1$ and $S_2$.
 The proof also follows by respective single-user Gaussian wiretap channel result~\cite{Leung-Yan-Cheong:The78} with the modified noise variances due to the jamming signals. \end{proof}

 In the C-TDMA scheme above, we only add randomness by noise injection at the {\em helper} node.
-However, our cooperative binning and channel prefixing scheme (Corollary~\ref{thm:RG}) allows for the implementation of more general {\em cooperation} strategies.
-For example, in a more general TDMA approach, each user can help the other via both binning and channel prefixing (i.e., the noise forwarding scheme described in Section~\ref{sec:GaussianRelay-EavesdropperChannel}).
+However, our cooperative encoding scheme (Corollary~\ref{thm:RG}) allows for the implementation of more general {\em cooperation} strategies.
+For example, in a more general TDMA approach, each user can help the other via both the design of randomized codebook and channel prefixing (i.e., the noise forwarding scheme described in Section~\ref{sec:GaussianRelay-EavesdropperChannel}).
 In addition, one can develop enhanced transmission strategies with a time-sharing random variable of cardinality greater than $2$.

 We now provide numerical results for the following subregions of the achievable region given in Corollary~\ref{thm:RG}.